declanbarr/Iris-Data-Set-Project/README.md

 ### Summary of Investigations

+For this project I used Anaconda version 5.0.1 and Python version 3.6.3.
+Anaconda is a free and open source distribution of Python used for data science (https://en.wikipedia.org/wiki/Anaconda_(Python_distribution).
+Anaconda provides a number of libraries.
+For this project I will be using the following libraries: Pandas, Seaborn and Matplotlib.

+This Iris Flower Data Set can be downloaded from [UCI's Machine Learning Repository](https://archive.ics.uci.edu/ml/machine-learning-databases/iris/iris.data).
+It is also included in this repository in the data folder as [iris.csv](https://github.com/declanbarr/Iris-Data-Set-Project/blob/master/data/iris.csv).The python script that I wrote to investigate the data set is also contained within this repository and is named [irisDataProject.py](https://github.com/declanbarr/Iris-Data-Set-Project/blob/master/irisDataProject.py).

+To run this script simply download it to a folder and in the same folder have folder named data with this iris data set inside.
+It must be named iris.csv in order to be read correctly.
+In the terminal change working directory to the folder containing the python script and data folder.
+Then type "python irisDataProject.py".
+The following will then within the terminal:
+   * Dimensions of data set
+    * First 5 rows
+    * Last 5 rows
+    * All 150 rows
+    * Summary statistics for entire data set
+        * Count
+        * Mean
+        * STD (Standar Deviation)
+        * Min
+        * 25 %
+        * 50 %
+        * 75 %
+        * Max
+    * Summary statistics for each class of flower
+    * The variance for each attribute of the entire data set
+    * The Variance for each attribute for each class of Iris flower

+Then a number of graphs will show:
+    * Boxplots for
+        * entire data set
+        * each attribute
+    * Histogram for
+        * entire data set
+        * each class
+    * Pairplots
+        * each attribute

-(need to write in what version of python, anaconda etc) (need to write what investigating a data set entails and how python can be used to do it)
+(need to write what investigating a data set entails and how python can be used to do it)
     * what a library is
     * how to import etc

-This Iris Flower Data Set can be downloaded from [UCI's Machine Learning Repository](https://archive.ics.uci.edu/ml/machine-learning-databases/iris/iris.data).
-The python script that I wrote to investigate the data set is contained within this repository and is named [irisDataProject.py](https://github.com/declanbarr/Iris-Data-Set-Project/blob/master/irisDataProject.py).

-List libraries used

-(What is a dataframe)
-The following code can be used to create a dataframe from the Iris flower data set and assign headers to the colums:

 (reference to pandas cheat sheet)

 (Box plot producing outlier data points)

-(Try to produce box plot for different flowers for the same attribute)